devsecops-workshop/workshop-guide/content/2-prepare-cluster/_index.md

 - Click **Create**

 After creation has finished:
+- On the left click on 'Networking > Routes > repository > Location'
-- Look up and access the `repository` route, this will take you to the Gitea web UI
+- This will take you to the Gitea web UI
-- Login to Gitea with user `gitea` and password `gitea`
+- Sign-In to Gitea with user `gitea` and password `gitea`
 - Clone the example repo:
   - Click the **+** dropdown and choose **New Migration**
   - As type choose **Git**